josbouten/Sculpt-O-Sound/README.md

 Sliders, Vocode-O-Matic-XL only
 ===============================
 Pan: allows you to pan a carrier band from the left to the right channel.
+The three macro buttons on the right hand side of the sliders can be used to pan all bands to the left (move up), to the right (move down) and center the panning.
-The three macro buttons on the right hand side of the sliders can be used to increase the pan width, center the panning or decrease the pan width.
+The three macro buttons on the left hand side of the sliders can be used to increase the pan width, center the panning or decrease the pan width.
 These buttons work on all pan sliders at once.
 Level: allows you to amplify a band's modulator signal.
 The two macro buttons on the right hand side of the sliders can be used to opearate all level sliders at once, either pushing them up or down.
 Attack: allows you to choose the attack time of the envelope follower for the corresponding modulator band.